 In 1869, at the age of 74, Sprague left his church and after a peaceful retirement died in 1876.

-[Adapted from James M Garretson’s biographical sketch in Volume 1 of Princeton and the Work of the Christian Ministry.]We are working through a large volume of orders.
-Please expect an additional 2-3 processing days.
-We appreciate your patience!
+[Adapted from James M Garretson’s biographical sketch in Volume 1 of Princeton and the Work of the Christian Ministry.]We are currently working through a large volume of orders.
+Please expect processing delays.
+Thank you!
 Dismiss